devnall/notes/BonMots.md

 * Pack my box with five dozen liquor jugs.
 (32)
 * The quick brown fox jumps over the lazy dog.
 (35)
 * Jinxed wizards pluck ivy from the big quilt.
 (36)
+* Grumpy wizards make a toxic brew for the jovial queen.
+(44)
 * Crazy Fredrick bought many very exquisite opal jewels.
 (46)
 * We promptly judged antique ivory buckles for the next prize.
 (50)
 * A mad boxer shot a quick, gloved jab to the jaw of his dizzy opponent.
 (54)